ESIPFed/science-on-schema.org/guides/Dataset.md

 If you have information about a controlled vocabulary from which keywords come from,  use `schema:DefinedTerm` to descibe that kewyword.
 The relevant properties of a `schema:DefinedTerm` are:

 * [name](https://schema.org/name) - The name of the keyword.
 (Required)
-* [inDefinedTermSet](https://schema.org/inDefinedTermSet) - The controlled vocabulary responisble for this keyword.
+* [inDefinedTermSet](https://schema.org/inDefinedTermSet) - The controlled vocabulary responsible for this keyword.
 (Required)
 * [url](https://schema.org/url) - The canonical URL for the keyword.
 (Optional)
 * [termCode](https://schema.org/termCode) - A representative code for this keyword in the controlled vocabulary (Optional)